Kino (band): Gruppa krovi and critical acclaim (1986–1988)

 From 1986 to 1988, Tsoi began to act in more movies and continued to write songs for Kino.
 The film The Needle (Игла), which he starred in, brought the band to even more prominence, and their 1988 album Gruppa krovi («Группа крови») brought them to the pinnacle of their popularity.
 Kasparyan had married the American Joanna Stingray, who brought the group high-quality equipment from abroad.
 Thus, the technical equipment Kino used on this album far exceeded the equipment they had access to on their earlier albums, and it was their first record technically on par with European and American recordings.
 Russian journalist Alexander Zhitinsky called Gruppa krovi one of the best works of Russian music and said that it elevated Russian rock to a new level.
 The album was also acclaimed in the West, where it was released in 1989 by Capitol Records and lauded by American critic Robert Christgau.
+At the request of a U.S. fan the song "Gruppa krovi" was even translated by Tsoi and recorded with English lyrics by the band in Moscow in January 1988.
 Noch was also released on vinyl by Melodiya in 1988.

 Kino performed on central television in the Soviet Union, and Assa, a 1987 film featuring Russian rock, showed Tsoi performing "Khochu peremen!" («Хочу перемен») in front of a crowd of thousands.
 After this, Kino's popularity swept the country, and their music captured the minds of the Soviet youth of the 1980s.